reneegomez/DMD--Notes/Workshop 7- CameraImages.md

  **Try and explain what happens when we write an extension.**

  Without the extension the class can not be delegated as it has nothing to do on behalf of something.
-Therefore the extenstion adss to the stuff if it can do so when you do delgated it has somehting to be assigned to. .
+Therefore the extenstion adss to the stuff if it can do so when you do delgated it has somehting to be assigned to.
+It also organises your code so everything is together.

  Example: